wangonya/wangonya.com/content/blog/animal-farm.md

 ## Expectations

 I had heard about this book ever since I was very young.
 I thought it was a children story book because I first heard of it in the Swahili translation _"Shamba la Wanyama"_.
+I finally got around to reading it after listening to this tune from one of my favorite Hip Hop albums:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/hgVWGWKjDDU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I expected a good story with a moral lesson at best.

 ## Experience